Prize Configuration

 Cycles

-The Cycles' prize logic, unlike Always Win and By Exhaustion that operate on a continuous uninterrupted timeline, is a random prize allocation method based on a number of participations that can be conditioned with a time element.
+The Cycles' prize logic, unlike Always Win and By Exhaustion, which operate on a continuous, uninterrupted timeline, is a random prize allocation method based on several participations that can be conditioned with a time element.
 It is a flexible and powerful prize allocation scheme that has multiple configuration variants that must be understood thoroughly to leverage its full potential.

 When you select the Cycles option, three different settings will immediately appear:

-The Cycle Count defines the number of participations under which a prize can be awarded.
+• Cycle Count: It defines the number of participations under which a prize can be awarded.
 Its default value is 100.
-Using the default value as a reference, as the first participation arrives, the platform will initiate the participation count and randomly select anywhere in the count who is to be awarded a prize on its count up to the 100th participation.
-Once it reaches the Cycle Count value, it will initiate a new cycle or, it will suspend the count given the conditions described in Reset Count Daily (see below).
-This is an important parameter in the configuration of a campaign because it establishes the frequency in which prizes will be awarded.
+Using the default value as a reference, as the first participant arrives, the platform will initiate the participation count and randomly select anywhere in the count who is to be awarded a prize on its count up to the 100th participation.
+Once it reaches the Cycle Count value, it will initiate a new cycle or it will suspend the count, given the conditions described in Reset Count Daily (see below).
+This is an important parameter in the configuration of a campaign because it establishes the frequency at which prizes will be awarded.
 A graphical representation of a sequence of cycles is shown below.

-The Reset Count daily setting allows you to control the allocation of prizes within a day using the Cycle Count as input.
+• Reset Count daily: It allows you to control the allocation of prizes within a day using the Cycle Count as input.
 Using the default Cycle Count value as a reference, Reset Count Daily restricts the allocation of prizes to the first 100 participants, in other words, to the Cycle Count value.
-When the campaign starts, the platform will begin counting participations, and randomly assign prizes as participations arrive.
+When the campaign starts, the platform will begin counting participations and randomly assign prizes as participations arrive.

 There are two scenarios.

-The One Prize p/Participant check box allows you to restrict the award of prizes to only one prize per participant over the entire campaign.
+• The One Prize per Participant check box allows you to restrict the award of prizes to only one prize per participant over the entire campaign.

 Let us show you how all the elements interact together in a hypothetical campaign and several approaches that could be used to create it.